-Even if you’re looking for an English word that is very specific in your context, chances are someone else came across that same issue, and you’ll find the answer in the forum section underneath each entry of a word.
+Even if you’re looking for an English word that is very specific in your context, chances are, someone else came across that same issue – and you’ll find the answer in the forum section underneath each entry of a word.

 And even if you’re the first person, just post that question and there’ll be someone who will know the answer.
 So, in a sense, it’s a mix of Quora and a dictionary.

 Thanks to the forum option, many people who start to learn the German language online can deal with vocabulary issues quickly and efficiently.
 Whether you’re doing exercises in German, speaking with natives or working with a teacher, it will definitely come in handy.